-Presented by Kearney Dawn Rotary, the auction featured 14 full-sized cranes along with 13 smaller study cranes and other assorted crane-influenced artwork by regional artists.
-Susan Bigg, co-chair for the event, said the amount of money raised during the auction will be released in about a week.
+Presented by Kearney Dawn Rotary, the auction featured 14 full-sized crane sculptures along with 13 smaller study cranes and other assorted crane-influenced artwork by regional artists.
+Susan Bigg, the co-chair for the event, said the amount of money raised during the auction will be released in about a week.

 “We raised a lot of money for the selected charities,” she said.
 “And we had a good turnout of artists.”

 The project supplied 6-foot-tall fiberglass sculptures, designed by Kearney artist Martha Pettigrew, to artists who finished each crane by painting or drawing or even adding elements such as coins.
 Bigg noted that the project accomplished more goals than merely raising money.